empireio/django-api-domains/domains.md

 > ### Examples in this guide

-> The examples in this guide will talk about a `book shop` that shares details about books.
+> The examples in this guide will talk about a media platform that deals with pieces of content called `articles`.
-> This can be modelled as a _business domain_ called `books`, and as a _software domain_ also called `books`.
+> This can be modelled as a _business domain_ called `articles`, and as a _software domain_ also called `articles`.

 ---